fluree/ledger-docker-compose-example/README.md

 ```
 (this is an example.
-This may be different depending on your operating system on the Fluree version you download).
+This may be different depending on your
+operating system or the Fluree version you download).

 wget https://fluree-releases-public.s3.amazonaws.com/fluree-stable.zip